In map views, large notes display (a portion of) the note's body copy text ($Text) as well as the title. The note's text only appears if:

 - For containers, including agents, the title height ($TitleHeight) area is sufficiently large.

 - The note is not an adornment or picture adornment.
-Adornments don't have text.
-More strictly, they do have $Text but even if it has a value it can't be displayed like note text.
+Adornments do not have text.
+More strictly, they do have $Text but even if it has a value it cannot be displayed like note text.

 - The note does not use a shape for display.